By Rann Miller | Guest Blogger AC JosepH Media

-We can teach young people who the first Black person was to become president and vice president in, but we must answer the question why it took over 230 years to elect them?
-We can celebrate the anniversary or arrival of a Black television network, whether it be news or entertainment but we must answer the question why such networks are needed it to begin with.
+We can teach young people who the first Black person was to become president and vice president in the United States, but we must answer the question, “Why did it take over 230 years to elect them?”
+We can celebrate the anniversary or arrival of a Black television network, whether it be news or entertainment, but we must answer the question, “Why are such networks needed it to begin with?”

 Black history happened in an anti-Black society, born from fighting against it.
 In order to fully understand the accomplishments and contributions of Black people, in the United States particularly, we must understand the political, social and economic conditions and circumstances that inspired those people and events.